 If you want current HBO shows and movies, HBO content is still available as an add-on — and you can sign up for an HBO Max free trial via Amazon, though it's a scant seven days.
 After the trial, you'll pay the standard $14.99 per month for an Amazon HBO subscription, plus the fee for your Prime subscription.

 Are you still a cable or satellite customer?
 Then you may be able to work out a sweet deal by giving your provider a call.
 If your service (or a competitor) is offering free HBO to new subscribers, you may be able to talk them into giving you the same deal.
 If you aren't opposed to stretching the truth a bit, saying your cable package is too expensive or that you're thinking about switching providers can help you get freebies.

-You'll often find cable and satellite deals that let you get free HBO for up to three months.
-For example, DirecTV is offering three months of HBO for free with select plans.
+You'll often find cable deals that let you get free HBO for up to three months.
+And DirecTV is even including a year of HBO Max with select plans.
 (Three months of Showtime, Starz, Cinemax, and Epix are included, too.)
-What's more, you can stream HBO to all your devices via HBO Go, just like you would if you signed up through a streaming service.
+What's more, you can stream HBO to all your devices via the HBO Max app, just like you would if you signed up through a streaming service.

 Watch Free Episodes on HBO

 HBO offers a ton of content for free on its website.
 This is typically limited to premiere episodes, so you'll get hooked.
 That said, it's a good way to get a taste of what HBO has before signing up for a full-fledged subscription (or trial).

 Watch Free Clips on YouTube